Homestead Hack: No-Mess Way To Pour Honey

 How I Use Different Kinds Of Honey

 My honey-measuring needs are many.
-As beekeepers, I have several kinds in my kitchen that I often measure out for recipes & such:
+As a beekeeper I have several kinds in my kitchen that I often measure out for recipes & such:

-Ragweed-Pollen Honey – There’s the honey we’ve intentionally harvested to contain ragweed pollen.
+Ragweed-Pollen Honey – This honey we’ve intentionally harvested to contain ragweed pollen.
 I consume a couple of tablespoons of this honey daily to combat my allergies.

 Raw Honey Harvest – There are two kinds of raw honey that we harvest; light-colored spring clover honey and darker, richer wildflower honey.
 These are used for sweetening yogurt during the rest of the year, or anywhere else raw honey is desired.